ifatro/purePursuit/README.md

 ------------------------------------------------------------------------------------

 Path class encapsulates the road cartesian coordinates in a global system :
-There are two path typs: 1- stright line; 2- circle.
+There are two path typs:
+1- stright line
+2- circle
 The  length of the path is defined in the main() function.